jay-seidle-codegentry/mighty-project/README.md

 ### Configure Server uploads folder for new transactions
     In root/server, add lines to '.env' file

+    # Folder outside of server path
     UPLOADS_FOLDER=../uploads/
+    # Interval to run uploaded files clean up - in ms
+    UPLOADS_CLEANUP_INTERVAL=60000
+    # How long an uploaded file lives before cleaned up - in ms
+    UPLOADS_TTL=1800000

 ## To Run
 ### Start Server